Skip to main content

 How do I act on results?

-Use the risk_score and safe fields to decide whether to execute the prompt.
-Here is a recommended action mapping:
+Use suggested_action, risk_score, and safe to decide whether to execute the prompt.
+Here is a default action mapping:

 For automated agents, configure a screening policy with PUT /v1/policy: